How To Secure Windows Remote Desktop

 - Reboot the server to make the group policy take effect (or open elevated command prompt and type in gpupdate.exe /force)

 - Then using the same command as in the section above add “/noconsentprompt” like this:

 - It will still prompt the user to authorize control but if they don’t within 5-10 seconds, the shadow session will open even without their authorization.

-The quickest and easiest method to move your MS applications/databases online (to the cloud) is to deploy it on a hosted Windows Remote Desktop Server.
+The quickest and easiest method to move your Microsoft Access Database online (to the cloud) is to deploy it on a hosted Windows Remote Desktop Server.
 You should be able to move to a Window Remote Desktop server with MS Access and be up and running on the same day!
 We have been providing terminal server (remote desktop) hosting solutions for over 15 years.
-Most clients are able to deploy their Access application on a Windows Server with Remote Desktop Services within a few hours.
 Contact us and to discuss your options, pricing, MS licensing, etc. We host your Access database on its own server (not shared OS, not sharepoint) with resources dedicated to you.
 You will have a better experience hosting your MS Access database with us than other providers using a shared OS environment.

 You can also review our pricing calculator here: http://www.riptidehosting.com/Remote-Desktop-Hosting-Pricing.aspx

 When comparing options for hosting your Access application online, ask the hosting provider if it will be a Windows Server with Remote Desktop Services or if they are hosting the Access application on a Sharepoint server.
 We do not provide hosting services on Sharepoint.
 If your MS Access application has VBA coding, it may not work in a sharepoint environment.
-You should also ask if your application is hosted in a dedicated OS environment (dedicated VM for you) or if it is on a shared OS environment, or if running on Sharepoint.
+You should also ask if your application is hosted in a dedicated OS environment (dedicated VM for you), or if it is on a shared OS environment, or if running on Sharepoint.

 Adjusting Server Manager settings to it doesn’t automatically start upon login (or turn it back on)